-In 2021, the group amended the remuneration policy to account for changes arising from CRD V including the qualitative and quantitative tests for MRTs and deferral of variable remuneration.
-No material changes were made to the Remuneration Policy or the Risk Adjustment Policy in 2022.
+The remuneration policy is compliant with the UK PRA and FCA remuneration expectations in relation to the qualitative and quantitative tests for identification of MRTs and deferral of variable remuneration.
+No material changes were made to the Remuneration Policy or the Risk Adjustment Policy in 2023.